 The LPP retirement savings capital which cannot be cashed in will be transferred, for example, to a vested benefits account with a bank in Switzerland.
-The member will be able to access these funds as from the age 60 for men (or 59 for women).
+The member will be able to access these funds 5 years before normal swiss retirement age.